mfasiolo/gamFactory/README.md

 ```r
 dat <- chicago_data() # Assumes "gamair" package is installed
 ```
-The structure of the data frame is quite complex, let's start by look at the following elements:
+The structure of the data frame is quite complex, let's start by looking at the following elements:

 ```r
 head(dat[ , c("death", "time", "X")])